approach0/docker-linode-cli/README.md

 ## About
-By default, `linode-cli` need interactively input token, this script containerize it and ask for token from command line argument instead.
+By default, `linode-cli` needs interactively input token, this script containerizes it and asks for token from command line argument instead.